oam-dev/rudr/docs/tutorials/deploy_openfaas_workload.md

           fromParam: write_debug
 ```

-Firstly, we must set the workloadType as `openfaas.com/v1alpha2.Function`, then rudr will understand this component should work with OpenFaaS workload.
+Note that, the workload type is `openfaas.com/v1alpha2.Function`.

-Then, we should fill the workloadSettings properly:
+Explanation of OpenFaaS workload configurations in detail:

 1. `image`: image is the docker image name of function, the type of image is string, this field is always required for OpenFaaS workload.
 You could also make this field read from parameters.
 2. `handler`: handler is the entry point of your function, the type is string, this field is optional, and also could read from parameters.
 3. `environment`: the type of environment is array, and you should write the environment list in the field value.
 Each environment could be read from parameters.

-## Create Application Configuration to use the Component
+## Create Application Configuration to instantiate the Component

-After create the component, we should create an application configuration to use it.
+Now we should create an Application Configuration to instantiate the OpenFaaS Component.

 ```yaml
 apiVersion: core.oam.dev/v1alpha1